 Image Credit: Pexels

-When selecting an online system to receive manuscript submissions and manage peer review most academic journals focus on the experience and needs of their editorial team—but what about authors and reviewers?
+When selecting an online submission and manuscript tracking system, most academic journal editors focus on the needs of their team.
+But what about authors and reviewers?

-Your peer review system can either positively or negatively impact how authors and reviewers think about your journal.
-The last thing you want to do is make an author or reviewer slog their way through a confusing peer review system.
-They may decide that they don’t want to work with your journal again!
-That’s why it’s imperative for journals to assess their current or prospective journal management system from the eyes of all users.
-Journals must ensure that they’re giving authors and reviewers a streamlined peer review experience.
+Your peer review system can either positively or negatively impact how scholars think about your publication.
+If you make authors and reviewers slog through a confusing system—they may decide they don’t want to work with you again!
+That’s why it’s imperative to assess software from the eyes of all users.

 A cohesive platform is a must for a cohesive peer review experience

-When journals use scattered tools for peer review, it creates added work for authors and reviewers.
 No reviewer likes having to log into DropBox to view a manuscript and then having to dig through their email to find the right person to send their referee report.
 And no author likes having to create a folder in their email inbox to keep track of revision emails.
 Such situations can make your publication appear unprofessional.
-For the sake of everyone involved in peer review at your journal, you should seek a journal management platform that has all the tools you need in a central location.
+For the sake of everyone involved in peer review at your journal, you should seek an editorial management system that has all the tools you need in a central location.

 Authors and reviewers are infrequent visitors to your journal - they can’t “learn” your system

-1. Clunky software: If your peer review system looks and functions like a circa 2000 database, that’s a problem.
-Your editors may be used to your software’s multi-click processes and lengthy sidebars, but authors and reviewers aren’t.
-Try testing out your peer review software from the perspective of authors and reviewers.
-If you can’t figure out how to complete a common action within a few minutes, you can be sure authors and reviewers won’t be able to either.
+1. Clunky interface: If your peer review system looks and functions like a circa 2000 database, that’s problematic.
+Your editors may be used to multi-click processes and lengthy sidebars, but authors and reviewers aren’t.
+Try testing out your system from the perspective of authors and reviewers, including signing up for an account, submitting a manuscript, and responding to a review request.
+If you struggle to complete those common actions within a few minutes or generally find it unpleasant, you can be sure authors and reviewers will experience the same frustrations.

 2. Lack of status updates: Authors and reviewers like getting notification emails like submission status updates and reminders to complete review assignments.
-You should be able to send automated status updates to authors and reviewers from your peer review platform.
-And authors and reviewers should be able to access those updates both within your peer review platform and via email.
+You should be able to send automated status updates to authors and reviewers from your peer review system.
+And, authors and reviewers should be able to access those updates both within your peer review system and via email.

 4. File version confusion: You’re bound to work with multiple versions of a manuscript file during peer review.
 Don’t task authors and reviewers with keeping file versions straight.
 Make sure your peer review system can automate file versioning.